What is a VPN?

 An optimized server refers to VPNs that specialize in a particular purpose such as fast torrenting.
 Having an optimized server is not necessary but is useful if you are using a VPN for one main activity, like streaming online and torrenting.

 VPNs like FastestVPN that have built-in security features are the best for additional protection from malware.
 They have an auto-scan function that checks all websites and downloads files before opening them.
 The VPN will block you from accessing blacklisted sites, stop cookies from downloading on your browser and much more.
-These servers are especially useful when you set them up on your router, as a malware scanner on your computer/device can is easy to bypass.
+These servers are especially useful when you set up VPN on your router, as a malware scanner on your computer/device can is easy to bypass.

 Unlimited bandwidth means access to unlimited data; bandwidth limits can substantially hinder your streaming experience.
 ISP tends to control your bandwidth, especially if there are a lot of users on the same network, to avoid congestion.